morsh3d/YasminMorshed/README.md

 - 👋 Hi, I’m @snowmoss10
-- 👀 I’m interested in coding and I've studied pharmacy
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning to code on FreeCodeCamp
 - 💻 I’m looking to collaborate on Open-Source Projects
 - 🐍 I'm a volunteer @EuroPython